quesuerte/tmux/README.md

 ## Summary
 Just some configuration changes to tmux to make it work a little more like Windows Terminal and vim, which I'm used to using.

+This is also useful: [Tmux Cheat Sheet & Quick Reference](https://tmuxcheatsheet.com/)